Yuvraj073/Disaster-Early-Warning-and-Relief-Resource-Management-System-DEWARMS-/README.md

 ## Data

 The dataset used for this project consists of disaster-related images organized into category-specific folders representing different disaster types.
-Images are automatically loaded from subdirectories, preprocessed, and resized to 100x100 pixels (configurable) for optimal model performance.
+Images are automatically loaded from subdirectories, preprocessed, and resized to 100 x 100 pixels (configurable) for optimal model performance.

 ## Model Architecture